lassewesth/first-class-prs/README.md

 3. Now hardcoded branch in VCS because `pull-request-status` is not triggering
    * This will need fixing when we get to `v6.8` or `v7.0`

+4. Another pull request, now changed `pull-request-status` from "aggregate" to "regular"